Siddharth2808/Teams-Clone/README.md

 # How to run :
-1. Download source code.
-2. Then run these commands :
+Download source code and Then run these commands :
-   a. npm install
+ 1. npm install
-   b. nodemon server.js
+ 2. nodemon server.js

 # Key Features:
 # A. Home Page